progmaticltd/homebox/docs/features.md

 - Whitelist / Blacklist countries, globally or per user.
 - Whitelist / Blacklist IP addresses, globally or per user.
+- Set office hours, globally only at this time.

-Warning and errors are sent in real time, using XMPP and email to the user and the postmaster.
+Warning and errors are sent in real time, using XMPP and email to the user and an external email address.

-Two factors authentication on unusual behaviour can be implemented later.
+Two factors authentication on unusual behaviour will be implemented later, perhaps using google authenticator.

 # Email features